Otoineppu, Hokkaido: Geography

 Otoineppu is a landlocked village at the north of Hokkaido.
 The village sits at the northern tip of the Nayoro Basin, and is flanked by the Kitami Mountains to the east and the Teshio Mountains to the west.
 The village measures 22.2 km from east to west and 18.6 km from north to south, and sits at an elevation of 40 m.
 80% of the village is covered by forest.

 The Teshio River (256 km), the fourth longest river in Japan, flows north through Otoineppu before turning sharply west near the village center.
-The JR Hokkaido Sōya Main Line and Japan National Route 40 runs along the Teshio River through Otoineppu.
+The JR Hokkaido Sōya Main Line and Japan National Route 40 run along the Teshio River through Otoineppu.

 Neighboring municipalities

 Otoineppu borders four towns in Hokkaido: